sgago/algomon/readme.md

 ### Load balancing
 [Top](#the-study-guide)

+If we have multiple application servers, we can route requests to all them.
+Now, this is actually somewhat tricky to do well.

+Servers, behind the load balancers (LBs) will scale up and down transparently to consumers.
+If LBs detect faulty servers, it can remove them from the server pool.

 #### Load balancing strategies
+There are tons of strategies for shelling out load to server replicas, but it's tricky.
+For example, we could:
+- Split requests evenly -> Except some servers might have more hardware resources than others.
+Not all servers are exactly the same!
+- We could expose a health endpoint and read the CPU load -> Except a CPU that just comes online could get bombed by requests.
+Then, when it's overloaded, it'll go back down to zero only to be hammered again!

 Name | Description
 --- | ---
 Round robin | Sling requests to servers in order, one at a time.
 LB1 -> LB2 -> LB3 repeat.